olehougaard/weather_report/README.md

 #### `GET /data/<place>`
 This returns the data only for the given place.
 I.e. GET /data/Horsens returns the data for Horsens in the same format as above.

+#### `POST /data`
+Adds historical weather data.
+The data should be the same format as returned by GET.

 #### `GET /forecast`

 This returns all predictions as a JSON array.
 The format is as follows: